OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 It is a good practice to create unit tests for your add-in's code.
 Unit testing server-side code, and client-side code that does *not* call the Office JavaScript APIs, is the same in Office Add-ins as it is in any web application, so it requires no special documentation.
 But client-side code that calls the Office JavaScript APIs is challenging to test for the following reasons:

 - The Office JavaScript APIs must initialize in a webview control in the context of an Office application (Excel, Word, etc.), so they cannot be loaded in the process in which unit tests run on your development computer.
-- Some unit testing frameworks require that mock objects emulate all the members of the object type that is being mocked, which is not feasible for the Office JavaScript APIs because some object types have over a hundred members.
+- Some unit testing frameworks require that mock objects emulate all the members of the object type that is being mocked, which isn't feasible for the Office JavaScript APIs because some object types have over a hundred members.
 - Unit testing frameworks are stateless, which makes it difficult to test the [application specific APIs](../develop/understanding-the-javascript-api-for-office#api-models) in the Office JavaScript APIs, because they have methods [load()](../develop/application-specific-api-model#load) and [sync()](../develop/application-specific-api-model#sync) that must be called in a particular order relative to other functions and to each other.

 To solve these problems, we have created a library to simplify the creation of mock Office objects in unit tests: [Office-Addin-Mock](https://github.com/OfficeDev/Office-Addin-Scripts/tree/master/packages/office-addin-mock).

-The library does not depend on the Office JavaScript APIs and it can be used with any JavaScript unit testing framework.
+The library doesn't depend on the Office JavaScript APIs and it can be used with any JavaScript unit testing framework.
 The examples in this article use the Jest framework.
 There are examples using the Mocha framework and written in TypeScript at [the library's home page](https://github.com/OfficeDev/Office-Addin-Scripts/tree/master/packages/office-addin-mock).

 ## Install the tool